 Although AFFF can still be used with proper protective gear and safety measures, the potential dangers posed by fires may be greater than the possible risks of exposure to AFFF.
-But manufacturers did not take the necessary steps to protect firefighters or private citizens who may have come into contact with those chemicals.
+However, manufacturers did not take the necessary steps to protect firefighters or private citizens who may have come into contact with those chemicals.

 If you were diagnosed with cancer as a result of your AFFF exposure, you deserve compensation for the losses you faced.
-Get in touch with Clinton O. Middleton Attorney At Law to understand your legal entitlement to compensation via the worldwide firefighting foam settlement.
+Get in touch with Clinton O. Middleton Attorney At Law, to understand your legal entitlement to compensation via the worldwide firefighting foam settlement.